-Emma is an ARC DECRA Fellow.
-Her project, ‘Ageing, Home and Housing Security Among Single, Asset-poor Older Women‘ investigates how housing policy and governance, and ongoing housing mobility, inform how single older women who do not own a home create and maintain a sense of home and security.
+Current work uses theories of care to ask questions about the social value and work of housing.
+Work in development is theorising infrastructures of care and caring capacity.
+My ARC DECRA fellowship ‘Ageing, Home and Housing Security Among Single, Asset-poor Older Women‘ investigates how housing policy and governance, and ongoing housing mobility, inform how single older women who do not own a home create and maintain a sense of home and security.
 The project asks how older women can find housing security and a house that is a home.

-Emma holds an Honours degree in Social Science, Graduate Diploma in Education and PhD in Human Geography.
-She served as Vice President of the Geographical Society of NSW (2012-2016) and Board Member at the Geographical Names Board of New South Wales (2012-2016).
+I hold an Honours degree in Social Science, Graduate Diploma in Education and PhD in Human Geography.
+I served as Vice President of the Geographical Society of NSW (2012-2016) and Board Member at the Geographical Names Board of New South Wales (2012-2016).

 Banner image: Philip Bouchard